Siege of Burgos: Background

 Wellington's victory over Marshal Marmont at the Battle of Salamanca, on 22 July 1812, gravely weakened the French position in Spain.
 Before the engagement, King Joseph had set out with 14,000 troops, intending to reinforce the marshal, who was unaware that help was on the way.
 On 25 July, Joseph received a report from the wounded Marmont which covered up the extent of the disaster.
 Soon, General of Division Clausel reported the true state of affairs.
 He wrote to the king, "armies usually suffer in morale after a setback, but it is hard to understand the extent of discouragement existing in this one.
 I cannot conceal that a very bad spirit prevails.
 Disorders and the most revolting excesses mark every stage of our retreat."
 Joseph immediately withdrew toward Madrid.
-Desperate to salvage the situation, the king ordered Marshal Nicolas Soult to send help and to evacuate Andalucia, but the marshal refused.
+Desperate to salvage the situation, the king ordered Marshal Jean-de-Dieu Soult to send help and to evacuate Andalucia, but the marshal refused.

 On 30 July, Wellington's army reached Valladolid, northwest of Madrid.
 Leaving 18,000 troops with Lieutenant General Henry Clinton to watch Clausel, the British army commander turned toward Madrid with 36,000 men.
 On 11 August, General of Division Anne-François-Charles Trelliard's dragoon division fought an inconclusive skirmish with the Allies at the Battle of Majadahonda northwest of Madrid.
 At first, the French dragoons routed Brigadier General Benjamin d'Urban's Portuguese cavalry.
 After also driving back Major General George Bock's King's German Legion (KGL) heavy dragoons, the French were finally stopped by fire from the 1st KGL Light Infantry Battalion and the approach of heavy reinforcements.